Lindsay J.K. Nichols

 Marketing and Communications

 Lindsay is Vice President of Marketing and Communications at America’s Charities, which inspires employees and organizations to support the causes they care about.
-She is a seasoned communications strategist whose work has spanned the nonprofit, corporate, legal, healthcare, consumer, and government sectors for nearly 20 years.
+She is a seasoned communications strategist whose work has spanned the nonprofit, corporate, legal, healthcare, consumer, and government sectors for 20 years.
 Lindsay specializes in dynamic social purpose communications, digital marketing, traditional/social media and media training, grassroots and crisis communications, branding, and message development.
 Lindsay's work has helped impact public policy, change people's behavior, and live healthier, more equitable lives.
 A member of the organization’s senior leadership team, Lindsay guides and oversees the strategy and execution of marketing and communications efforts with a major emphasis on increased growth for America's Charities, its nonprofit members, and employer clients.
 She serves as the project lead for its new Snapshot 2017 research report, detailing what U.S. employees think about workplace giving, volunteering, and CSR, and the Charities@Work partnership.

 Most recently, Lindsay served as the senior director of marketing and communications at GuideStar, the world’s largest source of information about nonprofits.
 She managed a team of 10 responsible for executing GuideStar’s vision and sustaining awareness of its mission through dynamic and long-lasting relationships with key audiences and influencers.
 Lindsay served as GuideStar’s lead on the Overhead Myth and Money for Good campaigns and acted as a national spokesperson.